beme/abide/README.md

 5. Cleanup

 To ensure only the snapshots in-use are included, add the following to `TestMain`.
-If your application does not have one yet, you can read about `TestMain` usage here. [here](https://golang.org/pkg/testing/#hdr-Main).
+If your application does not have one yet, you can read about `TestMain` usage [here](https://golang.org/pkg/testing/#hdr-Main).

 ```go
 func TestMain(m *testing.M) {